avh4/elm-format/notes.md

     * `string`.
 Risk of bugs, some undefined behavior.

         `string` is one of the more complex functions with recursion.
 Handling of carrige return and tabs is undefined (see comments in `Text.Parsec.Char.updatePos` for more info).
 This might have to be implemented at one point, or it might not be needed, so let's wait and see.

+        __EDIT:__ After doing some work on implementing `Text.Parsec.Char.satisfy` I've reallised that implementing `string` and `satisfy` might have some tricky behaviour relating unicode characters.
+Parsec operates on the character level whereas the new parser operates on a `Word8` level.
+With the naive behaviour that is implemented right now: if `string` encounters a `0x0a` which represents a newline in ASCII the parsers row is incremented, as it should when moving to the next line.
+But is it possible that there exists a unicode character that contains a `0x0a` byte as well?
+In that case that character will trigger the newline behaviour which would be a really subtle and devestating bug.
+Also, the column in parsec therefore represents unicode characters whereas the new parsers column represents bytes.
+Will the adapter layer have to convert that?
+It could be quite tricky in that case.

 ## Mapping between the parsec and Elm parser